SpectraTheFox/VA-Remastered/README.md

 # VA-Remastered
 My Virtual Assistant Remastered and redone.
-Readme Will be updated when more of the project is comeplete
+Readme Will be updated when more of the project is complete